thaustein/laxar/docs/manuals/events.md

   1. extract any place parameters from the event payload of the request event
   2. publish a `willNavigate.{target}` event with the corresponding target and parameters
-  3. publish an `endLifeCycle` event and wait any respondents
+  3. publish an `endLifecycle` event and wait for any respondents
   4. perform navigation by destroying the current page and loading the page associated with the new place
-  3. publish a `beginLifeCycle` event and wait any respondents
+  3. publish a `beginLifecycle` event and wait for any respondents
   5. publish a `didNavigate.{target}` event, with the corresponding target and parameters as well as the resolved place

 Here is the summary of navigation events: